 UPSC releases Civil Services admit card online separately for Preliminary, Main and Personality Test.
 The hard copy of the admit card is not sent to candidates by post, therefore, they are required to download the same online.
 Candidates have to download Civil Services admit card either by roll number or registration number.
 The admit card carries details like name, roll number, photograph, signature, details of exam centre, date and time of the exam.
 After downloading UPSC Civil Services admit card, candidates should check the details carefully.
 Along with the admit card, candidates are required to carry photo-identity proof and two passport size photographs to the examination centre.
 No candidates are allowed to appear for the exam without the admit card.

-Civil Services admit card for prelims has been issued for candidates who had successfully registered for the exam.
-Candidates can download their UPSC Civil Services admit card 2019 for the Prelims exam from May 1 to June 2.
+Civil Services admit card for prelims will be issued for candidates who had successfully registered for the exam.
+Candidates can download their UPSC Civil Services admit card 2020 before a month of exam.

 Union Public Service Commission (UPSC) releases the answer key of Civil Services after completion of recruitment process.
 The answer key will be available online in PDF format all sets of test booklets provided to candidates during exam.
 Comparing the answers from Civil Services answer key, candidates can calculate their probable score based on the number of answers marked correctly and incorrectly.